Sing jazz: advanced

 When I've finished, what course can I do next?

-Advanced level jazz courses are scheduled regularly.
+Advanced level jazz courses are scheduled regularly, in person and online.

 Laura is a highly regarded teacher of jazz and popular singing.
 Although specialising in Jazz, Laura has studied with some of the top vocal teachers nationally and internationally, giving her an in-depth understanding of the techniques applicable to many vocal styles.
 She has experience of working with top laryngologists, speech therapists, osteopaths and physiotherapists all working in the field of vocal health.
 Laura has been featured in an article in the Guardian Arts Section, giving instruction in the art of jazz singing and also in the Sunday Telegraph Lifestyle section, helping someone get over their fear of singing.
 Laura studied jazz and popular singing at Middlesex University and in New York with Nancy Marano from the Manhattan School of Music.
 Well established on the London jazz scene, Laura has released four well-received albums, each curating fresh and classy readings of the Great American Songbook alongside unexpected pop tunes.
 She now collaborates with composer Martin Pyne, writing original material for her recently released EP.